-It is very important that you stock up on a variety of foods.
-Below I’ve listed the foods by group, along with how many servings per day you need (as recommended by Health.gov for a 1600 calorie diet).
+It is necessary to stock up on a variety of foods.
+Below I’ve listed the foods by group and how many servings per day you need (as recommended by Health.gov for a 1600-calorie diet).

 - Grains (6 servings per day): Oats, barely, rice, canned yams, flour

 - Veggies (3 servings per day): Canned peas, canned and dried tomatoes, canned corn, dried peppers, canned olives, canned carrots, canned and dried mushrooms, canned green beans, canned water chestnuts, canned asparagus, canned okra